bloominstituteoftechnology/java-SnackBar/README.md

 ## Instructions

 * [ ] Please fork and clone this repository.
 This repository does not have a starter project, so create one inside of the cloned repository folder.
 Regularly commit and push your code as appropriate.
+* [ ] When you are done, create a Pull Request (PR)
+* [ ] To submit the assignment, paste the URL of your branch into the assignment module in Canvas.

 ### The Objects Needed